LucasEnard/formation-template-python/README.md

 cat toto.csv
 ```
 or use `"cat tata.csv"` if needed.<br>
-**IMPORTANT**: If the file doens't exist you may not have restarted the operation on the management portal therefore nothing happened !<br>
+**IMPORTANT**: If the file doesn't exist you may not have restarted the operation on the management portal therefore nothing happened !<br>
 To do that, double click on the operation and select restart ( or deactivate then double click again and activate)<br>
 You may need to [test](#75-testing) again